 Hello and welcome to exampundit.
-Here are the Important Terms and Definitions related to Loans in India.
+Today we are sharing the most Important Terms and Definitions related to Loans in India for upcoming Bank PO and Clerk exam.
 This was requested by Souvik.
-You can request your topics at firstname.lastname@example.org.
+You can request your topics at [email protected]

 These are very important for the upcoming Bank and Insurance Exams.